AdobeDocs/journey-optimizer-learn.en/help/tutorial-identity-stitching/trigger-journey-on-user-login.md

 ## How the journey is triggered

 The journey is triggered when the event payload sent via the Web SDK, matches what is configured in the journey.
-In this example, the event and event type is **UserLoggedIn**
+In this example, the event and event type are **UserLoggedIn**